 I bought a dog for myself and my girlfriend to share.
 We are breaking up now.
 I am the one who legally bough the dog, paid for him, legally own him, registered him in my name across nearly all platforms, take care of him on a daily basis, pay for at least half of his bills, love him, etc. So I am the one who owns him and has the right to him as personal property then correct?
 Should I have anything to worry about?
 IS there anything else I can do to strengthen my ownership claim to him?

-Asked over 3 years ago in Iowa city, Iowa
+Asked almost 4 years ago in Iowa city, Iowa

 Categories: Alternate Dispute Resolution Small Claims Animals General Legal Questions Family